 Głogowiec - the place of birth of Sr. Faustina

 In the DIARY she wrote about her experiences from her childhood:

-At the age of sixteen she left her family home for nearby cities Aleksandrów, and then Łódź, where she worked as a servant to support herself and to help her parents.
-At these times the desire to join the convent was gradually growing inside her.
+At the age of sixteen she left her family home for nearby city of Aleksandrów, and then moved to Łódź, where she worked as a servant to support herself and to help her parents.
+During this period the desire to join a convent was gradually growing inside her.
 Since her parents were against it, young Helena tried to deaden the God’s call.

-The house of the Congregation of the Sisters of Our Lady of Mercy, Wilno, 29 Grybo Street,
+The house of the Congregation of the Sisters of Our Lady of Mercy, Vilnius, 29 Grybo Street,

 A an excerpt from the manuscript of DIARY of Saint Sister Faustina